Home / Focused Guides / All Kinds of Kids Guide / Women We Admire: Aimee Rubin of Game On State

-Women We Admire: Aimee Rubin of Game on State
+Women We Admire: Aimee Rubin of Game On State

-Aimee Rubin gets a high score for her inclusive, family entertainment space that is “Everybody’s Arcade”.
+Aimee Rubin gets a high score for her inclusive, family entertainment space that is “Everybody’s Arcade”

-Down along State Street in Media, the brightly colored awning above the entrance to Game on State hints at the fun and games inside.
-It’s an arcade and it’s packed with old-school faves like Pac-Man, Donkey-Kong, pinball, and more.
-To top off the nostalgia there’s also a candy shop inside, brimming with modern and vintage sweets.
-With Game on State, owner Aimee Rubin set out to create a wholesome place for kids and families to play together.
-But she’s also fulfilling another mission: to provide employment to individuals with disabilities.
+Down along State Street in Media, Pennsylvania the brightly colored awning above the entrance to Game On State hints at the fun and games inside.
+It’s an arcade and it’s packed with old-school faves like Pac-Man, Donkey-Kong, and pinball.
+Aimee Rubin, the owner of Game On State, set out to create a wholesome arcade for kids and their families to enjoy together.

-As a former teacher and longtime resident of the Media area, Aimee has always been active in the community and someone who wants to help.
-During the pandemic, she and a neighbor formed Circle of Giving, a charity that was providing basic necessities to families in need, which has raised more than $200,000 to date.
-However, wanting to help empower disabled individuals is a mission that’s close to her heart because it hits close to home.
+A former teacher and longtime resident of Media, Aimee has always been someone who wants to help.
+During the pandemic, she and a neighbor formed Circle of Giving.
+Providing basic necessities to families in need. this charity raised more than $200,000 to date.

 In the fall of 2020 her son went away to college, but things didn’t work out and he came home after six weeks.
 He began working a retail job, but struggled with the role and wasn’t hired back after the holiday break.
 She found out that the management hadn’t even realized her son had special needs, just that he had difficulties on the job.
 So they let him go.